santroma1/SQuAD-es-dist/README.md

 | \|Len(A) - Len(D)\|      | 1.69 +- 2.28       | 2.08 +- 2.52       | 1.85 +- 2.00    |
 | Max(\|Len(A) - Len(D)\|) | 16.666666666666668 | 10.333333333333334 | 8.0             |

 The respository also contains a ChatGPT prompt that was used to aid the tagger in the task of tagging.
-The results from ChatGPT were far from perfect, but served as a great starting point to find a plausible question, correct answer and distractors.
+The results from ChatGPT were far from perfect, but served as a great starting point to find a plausible question, correct answer and distractors for texts.

 The data was used to fine-tune a BERT model for distractor generations.
 Details can be found in the [SweQUAD-MC](https://github.com/dkalpakchi/SweQUAD-MC) respository to fine-tune a BERT model for distractor generations.
 The Spanish BERT used for distractor generation __SQuAD-es-dist__ was [BETO](https://github.com/dccuchile/beto).